Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Having a higher position or rank in an organization.
 **Sentence:** The senior advisor suggested a new approach to address food insecurity.
 **Conversation:**
-A – Who made the final decision on the project?
+A – Who made the final decision on the project
 B – The senior advisor gave the final approval.

 ---